 Upon completion of all three workshops, you’ll earn a digital badge which you can proudly add to your study abroad course, your email signature, or online professional page to indicate your unique expertise in virtual Global Learning Experience development.

 Questions?
 Please contact James Jacocks, the Administrative Coordinator for Global Carolina at email@example.com.

 What is a Global Learning Experience?

-Have you ever considered facilitating a Global Learning Experience (GLE), also referred to as a study abroad class, with your students and exploring your discipline in another part of the world?
-Are you already experienced at leading GLEs and want to hear about the latest developments in this area?
+Have you ever considered facilitating a Global Classroom with your students and exploring your discipline in another part of the world but want to use a virtual platform?
+Are you already experienced at leading Global Classrooms and want to hear about the latest developments in this area?
 Join us in this session to learn about the innovations from the field of study abroad in higher education and the measures UofSC’s Education Abroad Office has taken since COVID-19 began impacting international travel.
-This session will familiarize you with best practices for setting up and facilitating an effective virtual education abroad experience so you can develop an Online International course.
+This session will familiarize you with best practices for setting up and facilitating an effective virtual Global Learning Experience (GLE).